 START HERE!
 This will breakdown what each unit will cover and how long it will take.
 I do not read the program until I have taken the info from the S&S & map it with the calendar days I plan on schooling (cutting lessons that are unnecessary).
 They aren’t always easy to read but it’s still faster than reading through the whole program.

-Once a year I sit down and plan for the year.
+Sit down once a year & make time to plan.
 It takes me about 2-3 days per grade level.
-(It takes more time if it’s a grade I haven’t taught before.)
-I make goals and look at what I want the kids to learn for the year, mapped out by month & choose activities, books and make a pacing schedule.
+(It takes more time for a grade.)
+I make goals and look at what I want to offer for the year, mapped out by month & choose concepts & skills I want to learn.
+Then I scroll through the monthly outline & pick activities, books and projects.

 I’m going to show you how I put each grade level at-a-glance calendars together using preschool from scratch as an example.

 Excuse me while I nerd out on curriculum for a minute….

 I have taught all grades K – 3 in the classroom for over a decade but I never had taught preschool.
 My easiest point of entry was doing what I do for my other grades attempt to bridge my gap in understanding between Kindergarten & preschool.